The Best Medical Marijuana Doctors in Springfield

-Springfield is the capital of the U.S. state of Illinois and the county seat of Sangamon County.
-As of 2013, the city’s population was estimated to have increased to 117,006, with just over 211,700 residents living in the Springfield Metropolitan Statistical Area, which includes Sangamon County and the adjacent Menard County.
+Springfield is the capital of the Illinois country of the United States and the Sangamon County county seat.
+By 2013, the population of the city was estimated to have risen to 117,006, with just over 211,700 residents living in the Metropolitan Statistical Area of Springfield, which includes Sangamon County and the adjacent Menard County.
 Springfield proper is greatly based on a grid street system, with numbered streets starting with the longitudinal First Street which leads to the Illinois State Capitol and leading to 32nd Street in the far eastern part of the city.
-Springfield has been home to a wide array of individuals, who, in one way or another, contributed to the wider American culture in one manner or another.
+Springfield was home to a broad range of people who contributed to the wider American culture in one manner or another.

-In Illinois, medical cannabis is legal pot that’s bought by a qualifying patient or caregiver from a licensed retailer.
-In August 2013, Former Gov. Pat Quinn signed the Compassionate Use of Medical Cannabis Pilot Program Act, which legalized the cultivation, sale and use of medical pot in the state.
-Illinois started accepting applications for patients, vendors and growers in September 2014, and dispensaries started doling out grass the following November.
-Gov. Bruce Rauner later signed a bill in July 2016 that extended the state’s medical pot program until 2020.
+In Illinois, medical marijuana is a legal pot purchased from a certified distributor by a qualified patient or caregiver.
+Former Gov. Pat Quinn signed the Compassionate Use of Medical Cannabis Pilot Program Act in August 2013, which legalized medical pot cultivation, sale and use in the country.
+In September 2014, Illinois began accepting requests for patients, suppliers and growers, and the following November, dispensaries began doling out grass.
+Later, in July 2016, Gov. Bruce Rauner signed a bill extending the state’s medical pot program to 2020.

 To qualify for a medical marijuana card, it’s a 4 step process.
 You’ll book an appointment to see a Veriheal doctor who will evaluate your ailments and determine if you qualify for medical cannabis treatment.
 Patients are also required to submit fingerprints to the state from which they need to submit the proper fingerprint form within 30 days of having them taken.
 It is also required for patients to see the doctor for a follow up visit.
 With Veriheal, this follow up can be online through video, so no need to actually come in again.
 Finally, after you’ve had two consultations and your fingerprints taken, you will submit your application to the state.